 A resort town since the 19th century, Bar Harbor is the artistic, culinary, and social center of Mount Desert Island.
 It also serves visitors to Acadia National Park with inns, motels, and restaurants.
 Around the turn of the last century the island was known as the summer haven of the very rich because of its cool breezes.
-The wealthy built lavish mansions throughout the island, many of which were destroyed in a great fire that devastated the island in 1947, but many of those that survived have been converted into businesses.
+The wealthy built lavish mansions throughout the island, many of which were destroyed in a huge fire that devastated the island in 1947, but many of those that survived have been converted into businesses.
 Shops are clustered along Main, Mount Desert, and Cottage streets.
 Take a stroll down West Street, a National Historic District, where you can see some fine old houses.

 Bar Harbor at a Glance